Varagos/SaaS_2021/microservices/backend/browsing-management/README.md

 ### Keywords Pagination
 Find question by filtering keywords
-(One or many keywords can be provided)
+(One, or many keywords can be provided)
 ```bash
 GET /questions/keywords?page=1&keywords[]=1&keywords[]=5
 ```